81st Annual Meeting of the Economic History Association – October 29-31, 2021 – Tucson, Arizona

 EHA 2021: Rules, Organizations, and Governments: Institutions and Economic History

 Annual Meeting of the Economic History Association in Tucson, Arizona, October 29-31, 2021

 In the hope that a later date will make it more likely that people can attend in person, the date of the 2021 EHA meeting has been moved to October 29-31.
-The deadline for paper proposals has already passed, but poster proposals are still accepted until May 21st.
-Dissertation prize submissions are still accepted until May 15th.
+The deadlines for paper proposals, posters, and dissertations have already passed.

 Graduate students are encouraged to attend the meeting.
 The association offers subsidies for travel, hotel, registration, and meals, including a special graduate student dinner.
+Students interested in learning more about the travel subsidies should email the Meetings Coordinator, Jeremy Land (email@example.com).
 A poster session welcomes work from dissertations in progress.
-Applications for the poster session are due no later than May 21, 2021 online on the meetings website.
-The poster submission system will open on March 1, 2021.
 The dissertation session, convened by Martha Olney (University of California, Berkeley) and Steven Nafziger (Williams College) will honor six dissertations completed during the 2020-2021 academic year.
-The submission deadline is May 15, 2021.
 The Allan Nevins and Alexander Gerschenkron prizes will be awarded to the best dissertations on North American and non-North American topics respectively.
-Dissertations must be submitted as a single PDF file.
-Files of less than 5 MB in size may be sent directly to the conveners as an email attachment.
-To submit a file over 5 MB, please supply a download link in an email message.
-The Nevins prize submissions should be sent to: firstname.lastname@example.org and the Gerschenkron prize submissions to: email@example.com.
-All submissions will be acknowledged by return email.